yogsototh/Scratch/content/html/en/blog/Haskell-the-Hard-Way.md

 Even if for some line the first `x` argument isn't needed.
 The output type is a couple, `(answer, newWorldValue)`.
-Each function `f` must have a type of kind:
+Each function `f` must have a type similar to:

 <code class="haskell">
 f :: World -> (a,World)